 Round off the day with a nice pizza or pasta in a nice restaurant.

-For affordable luxury, stay at Alfieri Signature Suites – Alfieri Collezione, a short stroll from Ponte Vecchio and Florence old town.
+For affordable luxury, stay at Alfieri Signature Suites – Alfieri Collezione, a short stroll from Ponte Vecchio and Florence’s old town.
 However, if your budget isn’t quite there, check out Guest House L’Aranceto only a couple of kilometers from the center.
-This cute guest house has free bike rental and a bus stop right outside that takes you into the main sights.
+This cute guest house has a free bike rental and a bus stop right outside that takes you into the main sights.

 Day two – Florence – San Gimignano

 The highlight is the Medici Chapel where the Medici family is buried.
-Michelangelo himself built the sculptures of Giuliano and Lorenzo Medici’s tombs in the New Sacristy, which is one three parts, the others being the Chapel of Princes and the crypt.
+Michelangelo himself built the sculptures of Giuliano and Lorenzo Medici’s tombs in the New Sacristy, which is one of three parts, the others being the Chapel of Princes and the crypt.